archit120/JuliaOpenCVBindingTest/README.md

 julia test.jl
 ```

-The test loads two images and then displays them
+The test loads two images and then displays them.
+Then runs simpleblobdetector and shows output

 The path for CMAKE_PREFIX_PATH can be obtained from Julia using:
 ```